GetSure

 During a funeral service (or memorial service), friends and family come together to pay their respects, reminisce about good memories, and eulogize the deceased.

-In most cases, there are no government regulations regarding how many guests may attend, nor do you need an obituary notice for friends and family members to visit (unless required by the place of death).
+In most cases, there are no government regulations regarding how many guests may attend, and you do not need an obituary notice for friends and family members to visit (unless required by the place of death).

-However, be sure to check with your funeral director to see if the funeral home has any special requirements for viewings and services.
+However, check with your funeral director to see if the funeral home has any special requirements for viewings and services.

 What Can You Do To Make The Body Presentable?